mehtabmahir/CSCI331Group3/SQL/README.md

     cs.CustomerName      AS CustomerName,
     sd.SalesDetailsID    AS LineID
 FROM Data.SalesDetails AS sd
 JOIN Data.Sales       AS sa   ON sd.SalesID = sa.SalesID
 JOIN Data.Stock       AS st   ON sd.StockID = st.StockCode
 JOIN Data.Model       AS md   ON st.ModelID = md.ModelID
 JOIN Data.Make        AS mk   ON md.MakeID = mk.MakeID
 JOIN Data.Customer    AS cs   ON sa.CustomerID = cs.CustomerID
 JOIN Reference.Country AS co  ON cs.CountryID = co.CountryID
 JOIN Reference.Color   AS clr ON st.ColorID = clr.ColorID;
 ```

-The output should show each sample sale line-item with all details correctly linked (e.g. a **CustomerName** together with their **CountryName**, the **Make** and **Model** of the vehicle sold, the vehicle **Color**, various cost fields, sale price, etc.).
-This verifies that the foreign keys (Customer -> Country, Stock -> Color, etc.) point to the correct reference data and that no data was lost or mis-assigned during normalization.

----

-**Conclusion:** We have successfully created and populated the **PrestigeCars\_3NF** database.
-All tables are in **Third Normal Form** with cleansed, standardized data, and our integrity checks confirm no broken dependencies or missing records.
-This completes the migration and normalization process, providing a clean foundation for future use (including potential star-schema transformations in Project 3, if any).
-These steps can be executed sequentially in Azure Data Studio or in a Jupyter SQL notebook to recreate the entire database.
+The output of the above query shows joined data such as a customer's country name, the make/model of the vehicle sold, costs and sale price, discount, invoice number and date, etc., all in one row per sales line item.
+Reviewing these sample records, we can confirm that:

+* Each foreign key (e.g., `CountryID`, `ColorID`, `MakeID`) correctly links to the expected human-readable value (CountryName, Color, MakeName, etc.).
+* The monetary values (Cost, RepairsCost, PartsCost, TransportCost, SalePrice, Discount) are carried over accurately.
+* No data is missing or mismatched after normalization (e.g., the `CustomerCountry` in each row matches the customer's country in the original database for that sale).

+With all row counts verified, foreign keys intact, and sample data matching on joins, the **PrestigeCars\_3NF** migration and normalization process is confirmed to be successful.
+The database is now in Third Normal Form, and it is ready for further use or to serve as a source for building a star schema in the next phase of the project.